AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/channel_encryption_android.md

 3. The client logic you need to implement is:

    1. Get the key in the string format and the salt in the Base64 format from your server.

    2. Convert the salt from Base64 to uint8_t.

-   3. Before joining a channel, call [enableEncryption]() to set the encryption mode and pass the key and salt to the SDK.
+   3. Before joining a channel, call [enableEncryption]() to choose an encryption mode and pass the key and salt to the SDK.
 You can set the encryption mode as `AES_128_GCM2` or `AES_256_GCM2`.

-   > All users in a channel must use the same encryption mode, key, and salt.
+      > - All users in a channel must use the same encryption mode, key, and salt; otherwise, undefined behaviors such as a black screen or audio loss occur.
+      > - To enhance security, Agora recommends using a new key and salt every time you enable media stream encryption.

-   The following sample code shows this logic.
+   The following sample code shows this logic:

    ```java
    import java.util.Base64;
    import io.agora.rtc2.RtcEngine;